ProwlEngine/Prowl.Echo/README.md

   2. Minimize deep object graphs when possible
   3. Consider using binary format instead of text, as the text format is significantly slower

+If size is a concern:
+  1. Try to use the FixedEchoStructure attribute wherever possible.
+  2. Use binary and set its encoding to Size mode.
+  3.
+This should help

 Heres is a quick Benchmark I did with BenchmarkDotNet, These were done on a simple Vector3 class.
 This is slightly outdated, specifically the size of the resulting data should be a bit smaller now.
 As when this benchmark was made it always included type information even if not needed.